kameelyan/mtg-math/readme.md

 I wrote this bot to provide the community a way to run probability equations within twitter threads.
 It's very much a work in progress.

 ### Usage
-The bot will pick up the first calculation it finds.
-Multiple calculations are not supported at this time.
+The bot will pick up the first match it finds.
+Multiple matches are not supported at this time.

 **Hypergeometric Probability: hypergeo(M,n,N,k)**
 **M**: Total number of cards